-It is your right and responsibility to be informed about the Plan, all of the features and services of the Plan, and about the investment choices you have.
+It is your right and responsibility to be informed about the Plan, including all of its features and services, and about all of your investment choices you have.
 You have the right to access information.
-PEPP has several sources of information referenced in and including this booklet
+PEPP has several sources of information referenced in, and including, this booklet.